Agent-Centric Relation Graph for Object Visual Navigation: Experiment

 As a SOTA algorithm, VTNet employs a transformer to decode the position-encoded global feature descriptor and the spatially enhanced local descriptor, thereby obtaining a visual representation with rich feature information.
 Our method also adopts a transformer, and the main difference between our method and VTNet is that we utilize a different visual representation derived from a graph network.
-In addition, in VTNet, detection features and locations represent the visual observations, and no relationship is introduced in the VTNet model.
+In addition, in VTNet, only the detection and global features are used to indicate visual observations without introducing any object relationships.
 These experimental results also show that building relationships between objects is important for visual navigation.

-Although the proposed method achieves an SPL of 0.421 and the SPL of VTNet is 0.449, the proposed method outperforms VTNet in terms of success rate.
-The results show that the method of us has a larger success rate but a smaller SPL.
-The success rate is a more important evaluation metric than SPL and reflects effectiveness, while SPL indicates efficiency.
-Because visual navigation should pay more attention to effectiveness, we argue that the results of our method are better than those of VTNet.
+As shown in \cref{font-table}, our proposed method achieves an SPL of $0.439$, and the SPL of VTNet is $0.440$.
+The results show that our method has a large SR but a competitive SPL.
+To further illustrate the effectiveness of our model, we explore the SPL values under more length optimal path lengths $L_{opt}$.
+As shown in \cref{Dif_LSPL}, the results show that our model can achieve better SPL on tasks with longer optimal paths.
+Combining the results from the case study and RoboTHOR scene, we can conclude that our method can better perceive object layout in difficult scenes and achieve the best navigation performance.
+In visual navigation, the SR reflects the effectiveness of the final result, while the SPL represents the efficiency determined by the number of steps.
+We argue that the success of the plot is more important than the nuances of the amount of action.

-\textbf{Qualitative Results. } \cref{fig:casestudy} illustrates trajectories of three navigation tasks proceeded by four models, \textit{i.e.}, SAVN, ORG, VTNet, and our model, in unseen testing environments.
+\textbf{Qualitative Results. } \cref{fig:casestudy} illustrates trajectories of four simple navigation tasks proceeded by four models, \textit{i.e.}, SAVN, ORG, VTNet, and our model.
+We selected four different scenes, including kitchen, living room, bedroom, and bathroom, to fully illustrate the performance of each model.

-In the first case where the agent is steered to approach the target object RemoteControl, the results illustrate the effectiveness of ORG, VTnet, and our method.
-In this case, the SAVN model issues a termination command after navigating a few steps (only 7 steps), but it fails to reach the target.
-The result illustrates that the relationship between the categories in SAVN is not clear.
-In contrast, ORG, VTNet, and our model all finish with success.
+The action trajectory of the SAVN model shows that this model tends to issue termination commands within a few steps of navigation, leading to mission failure or taking more redundant steps when simply navigating to the target.
+This result indicates that SAVN does not extract good features from the observations and thus cannot learn a good navigation strategy.